opencv/opencv/doc/tutorials/video/optical_flow/optical_flow.markdown

 Lucas-Kanade method computes optical flow for a sparse feature set (in our example, corners detected using Shi-Tomasi algorithm).
 OpenCV provides another algorithm to find the dense optical flow.
 It computes the optical flow for all the points in the frame.
-It is based on Gunner Farneback's algorithm which is explained in "Two-Frame Motion Estimation Based on Polynomial Expansion" by Gunner Farneback in 2003.
+It is based on Gunnar Farneback's algorithm which is explained in "Two-Frame Motion Estimation Based on Polynomial Expansion" by Gunnar Farneback in 2003.

 Below sample shows how to find the dense optical flow using above algorithm.
 We get a 2-channel array with optical flow vectors, \f$(u,v)\f$.
 We find their magnitude and direction.
 We color code the